brettdonald/openlp-custom-stageview/README.md

 ## Setup

-To create a custom stage view, go to the OpenLP Data Folder by going to Tools ‣ Open Data Folder.
-Inside the data folder create a folder names stages.
-Inside the stages folder you can now create a folder which will be the name of your custom view, an example could be myview.
-Now copy stage.html, stage.css and stages.js from Custom Stage View Zip and customize them to your needs.

 1. Locate the OpenLP data folder using the menu option Tools > Open Data Folder
 2. Inside the data folder, create a folder named `stages` if it doesn’t already exist
 3. Inside the `stages` folder, create a folder which will be the name of your custom view, for example `mycustom1`